torchbox/django-pattern-library/docs/guides/overriding-template-tags.md

 # Overriding template tags

-The package overrides the following Django tags:

-- `{% extends %}`
-- `{% include %}`

-It's required to allow us to define fake template context and override other template tags in YAML files.
-This package uses custom behaviour for these tags only when rendering pattern library and falls back to Django's standard behaviour on all other cases.
+The package overrides Django’s `extends` and `include` tags, implementing custom behaviour for these tags only when rendering in the pattern library.
+It falls back to Django's standard behaviour on all other cases.
+This makes it possible to define fake template contexts once and then have it reused everywhere a template partial is included.

+---

+We can also override other template tags in YAML files.
 The override process has two parts:

 1. Override your template tag with a mock implementation
 2. Define fake result for your tag in a YAML file

+!!! warning "No Jinja support"

+    Overriding arbitrary template tags or functions is currently unsupported for Jinja templates.

 ## Providing a default value for template tags